School/Prompt Engineering/Prompt Fundamentals

 • Use diverse examples that cover different cases

-• Include edge cases in your examples
+• Include edge cases in your examples -- the tricky ones that define your criteria

 • Keep examples concise but representative